 It is imperative to obtain the sellers word that all parts were in working order prior to being removed from the last vehicle.
 This way, you have a promise that all parts you receive should be in the same condition.
 If not, you may be able to claim your money back, return the faulty goods for refund, or claim via a small claims court in the most extreme measures.

 We have a wide range of fittings you can purchase separately on our online store.
 Should you need any help with what you might need, just give our sales team a shout on the Contact Page here, and we will help you find the right combination or size for your new kit!

 It may also be worth asking for part numbers of any suspension advertised, just to check that these are compatible with your chassis/platform prior to any purchase.
 You can always ask us if you are not sure too!

 We have seen some second hand kits being sold online that have been further modified by the owners to make them fit a chassis it wasn’t originally made for.
-This is definitely worth asking the seller before purchasing.
-Some owners chop and weld the suspension kits and we do not recommend this at all.
+This is definitely worth checking with the seller before purchasing.
+Some owners chop and weld the suspension kits to force them to fit other models and we do not recommend this at all.
 It can also void your warranty!
-So make sure of this before diving in!
+So make sure of this before diving in head first!

-Should you be installing a kit yourself and not have the manual from the seller, check on the website of the manufacturer, as most manuals can be found online to download as PDF!
-If you’re struggling, drop us an email and we can reply with an attachment to help you!
+Should you be installing a kit yourself and not have the manual from the seller, check on our website under "FAQs, Tech & Help Pages" -> "Tech Guides/Manuals".
+Most are available to download as PDF online!
+If you’re struggling to find what you're looking for, drop us an email and we can reply with an attachment to help you!

 If there is anything you feel we have missed on this section or if you have any questions about the content, just give us a shout via our Contact Page!